synapsengymnastik/OctoPrint-TapoSmartplug/README.md

+try to change it for p110 and energycost monitor !

 # OctoPrint-TapoSmartplug

 This is a fork of https://github.com/jneilliii/OctoPrint-TPLinkSmartplug with integration for the Tapo P100 smart plug using the [PyP100 library](https://github.com/fishbigger/TapoP100)